Logo

 Advancing livestock health, biotechnology, food safety, and vector-borne disease control for sustainable development.

-Animal Science Research - Laboratory analysis of livestock samples
+Animal Science Research

 Our Legacy